Book: The Bell-shaped Tombs of Humanejos

-The Campaniform graves of Humanejos It is the result of the collaboration of different public and private institutions involved in the conservation, research and dissemination of the rich archaeological heritage of the Community of Madrid.
-The settlement and necropolis of Humanejos is one of the most important that have been discovered and excavated in recent years in all of Spain, since it offers an enormous wealth of housing and funerary findings on one of the most interesting periods of recent peninsula prehistory and European.
+The Campaniform graves of Humanejos It is the result of the collaboration of various public and private institutions involved in the conservation, research, and dissemination of the rich archaeological heritage of the Community of Madrid.
+The Humanejos settlement and necropolis is one of the most important discovered and excavated in recent years in all of Spain, as it offers a wealth of residential and funerary finds from one of the most interesting periods of recent prehistory on the Iberian Peninsula and in Europe.

-This volume deals with the study of one of the most exciting moments in the history of Europe, which takes place during the second half of the third millennium BC A period of intense contacts and relationships, which created a phenomenon as unique as the Campaniforme, testimony of profound economic, social and ideological transformations, of which the Humanejos necropolis is a magnificent reflection.
+This volume addresses the study of one of the most exciting moments in the history of Europe, which took place during the second half of the third millennium BC.
+A period of intense contacts and relations, which created a phenomenon as unique as the Bell Beaker, testimony to profound economic, social and ideological transformations, of which the necropolis of Humanejos is a magnificent reflection.

-The legislation on Historical Heritage of the Community of Madrid and the different archaeological-paleontological protection areas inventoried by the General Directorate of Cultural Heritage in the whole of Madrid made necessary, prior to the urbanization of the land, a series of preventive works that culminated with the discovery of this important archaeological site in 2006.
-Several excavation campaigns, the creation of a very valuable multidisciplinary team, made up of researchers from prestigious national and international scientific and academic institutions over more than a decade, have made it possible to materialize part of the scientific research that is being developed on the Humanejos field in this monograph.
+Prior to land development, a series of preventive works were carried out, culminating in the discovery of this important archaeological site in 2006.
+Several excavation campaigns and the creation of a multidisciplinary team comprised of researchers from prestigious national and international scientific and academic institutions over more than a decade have made it possible to materialize part of the scientific research being carried out on the Humanejos site in this monograph.

 The authors of the book are Rafael Garrido-Pena, professor of the Department of Prehistory and Archaeology of the Autonomous University of Madrid, Raúl Flores Fernández, archaeologist, director of the excavations of the site and Ana Mercedes Herrero-Corral, anthropologist, from the Department of Prehistory of the Complutense University of Madrid.